Palms at Waikiki

 No analysis available

-Several listings explicitly say participation in the hotel rental pool is optional and owners can self-manage or hire third-party management, indicating the pool is not mandatory.
-Therefore set to false with high confidence.
+Several listings explicitly state owners may self-manage or join the hotel pool and that enrollment is optional (e.g., 'Join the hotel pool or manage yourself').
+Therefore the hotel pool is not mandatory; set to false with high confidence.

 No analysis available